ReyPolilla17/conciencia/README.md

-# conciencia
+# Conciencia

-A piece of code I made in C for a propject
+This program was designed with RobotC for LEGO MINDSTORMS EV3